Night Diving in Komodo

 I previously posted a few exciting moments during the entire dive trip here.
 Also, I posted a few photographs from the trip here.
 In a few weeks, I will post my travel and liveaboard trip report.

 I find night dives interesting because you can see animals that you don’t see during the day.
 Below is a video playlist that hosts a few more night dives from around the world.
-There are a few interest clips from Roatan, St. Kitts, Raja Ampat and the Bahamas.
+There are a few interesting clips from Roatan, St. Kitts, Raja Ampat, and the Bahamas.

 Here’s my underwater camera set-up.